Terry Sullivan (Brookside): Reception

 As Terry became a prominent character within the show his popularity grew and he garnered positive reviews.
 Julia Houston from BBC News described Terry as a "loveable rogue" from Brookside's "1980s heyday", adding his "antics were regularly watched by up to seven million viewers a week."
 Sophie McCoid and Emilia Bona from Crosby Herald named Regan as one of "the show's biggest stars".
 Journalists Michael Mutch and Victoria Scheer (Huddersfield Daily Examiner) described Terry as one of the show's "leading roles" for fifteen years.
 In March 2012, Jane Merrick of The Independent stated that comedian John Bishop was fast becoming the UK's favourite Scouser.
 Merrick thought Bishop was not a scouse stereotype and predicted that in future decades people would actually remember Terry Sullivan as the UK's most memorable Scouser.

 However, it was Terry's curly perm and moustache that became his trademark and iconic look.
 Tanith Carey, writing for both Daily Mirror and Daily Record believed that his appearance made 1980s Terry popular but noted that Regan's later weight gain changed viewer perception of the character.
 She explained that "once, his trademark Kevin Keegan perm and hairy caterpillar moustache made him a surprise heart-throb for millions of female viewers."
 A reporter from the Lichfield Mercury also branded Regan as the show's "heart throb".
 A writer from The Irish Times discussed Terry's appearance stating "with his curly hair and shell suit, Brian Regan's Terry Sullivan helped define the stereotype of a generation of Liverpool men."
 Ben Rossington from Liverpool Echo branded the character a "loveable rogue" and "the curly-haired, moustachioed Terry."
-JJ Foster from Brain Sharper stated that "mischievous Terry" was "instantly recognizable for his perm and Tom Selleck-esque mustache.
-However, he was extremely different to the Magnum P.I. character, and got into all sorts of legal entanglements during his time on Brookside."
 Stuart Jeffries of The Guardian quipped that "moustachioed" Terry was "doomed" to spend life under "that perm".